patrykandpatrick/vico/wiki/docs/core-topics/chart-types.md

 Line charts display data as a continuous line or, in the case of [`ChartEntryModel`](https://patrykandpatryk.com/vico/api/vico/core/com.patrykandpatryk.vico.core.entry/-chart-entry-model/)s containing multiple datasets, multiple lines.
 Each line in a line chart can be individually customized (see [`LineSpec`](https://patrykandpatryk.com/vico/api/vico/core/com.patrykandpatryk.vico.core.chart.line/-line-chart/-line-spec/)).
+Line charts also support data labels, which are displayed for each key point on the line (that is, for each y-axis value defined in the line’s corresponding dataset).

 ![](../images/line-chart.png)